 Dr. Aaron Miyai or Dr. Alexander J. Verga can correct your bite and smile misalignments with oral appliances.
-If you have any questions about orthodontic appliances in Kihei, Lahaina, Lihue, and Hilo, Hawaii, and to make your appointment with our orthodontist, please call Hawaii Smile Designs at (808) 874-9229.
+If you have any questions about orthodontic appliances in Lahaina, Lihue, Makawo, Hilo and Kahului, Hawaii, and to make your appointment with our orthodontists, please call Hawaii Smile Designs at (808) 874-9229.

 A rapid palatal expander (RPE) is an upper appliance that places pressure on the upper jaw by turning a mid-line screw.
 The pressure separates the midpalatal suture thus making the maxilla whiter, which can correct crossbites and create space.
 RPE’s are used often to correct postier crossbites.

 The Twin Block is a removable functional appliance composed of two elements, the upper bite block covers the posterior teeth and ends with an inclined plane.
 The lower bite block covers the primary and first premolars.
 When the teeth close together the inclined planes articulate and force the lower jaw to posture forward.

 The Mandibular Anterior Repositioning Appliance (MARA) is made to treat malocclusion that involve the protrusion of the upper front teeth or the lower jaw and/or teeth that are positioned back in regard to the upper jaw and or teeth.

 Lower Lingual Arch

 The Lower Lingual Arch appliance is a type of space maintainer that helps prevent the molars from moving forward and out of their ideal positions.
 It also prohibits the molars from blocking the area where permanent teeth will eventually erupt.

 The Nance Appliance is helpful when preventing the upper molars from shifting forward after you’ve worn any kind of oral appliance that is meant to move your molars farther back in your mouth.